atamborrino/ztream/README.md

 * For now, streamed tracks are cached in-memory on the client side (not a problem as the client can stream only one track in the demo).
 But for a multi-tracks Web client, the tracks should be cached in the FileSystem API instead of in-memory in order to have a persistent cache and more space.

-* Instead of proposing tracks from Mongo, tracks (chunks) may be directly streamed by the server from services like SoundCloud, making Ztream a proxy to reduce muisc streaming server workload by orchestrating P2P communication between clients.
+* Instead of proposing tracks from Mongo, tracks (chunks) may be directly streamed by the server from services like SoundCloud, making Ztream a proxy to reduce music streaming server workload by orchestrating P2P communication between clients.
 If needeed, re-encoding could be done on the fly via ffmpeg thanks to [playCLI API](https://github.com/gre/playCLI) that allows to transform Linux pipes into Enumeratee!

 * When a peer already knows some other peers (= he has a PeerConnection with them due to a past leecher/seeder relation), he can directly ask these peers if they have some tracks without using the tracker, making this a lookup operation in a decentralized network between Web browsers!

 * The tracker is for now only one Akka actor.
 A distributed implementation would be better.

 * Need to modularize Javascript code...

+Feel free to fork and experiment =)

 ## Credits